-Genetic drift and natural selection, while both pivotal mechanisms driving evolutionary change, operate through fundamentally different processes.
+Genetic drift and natural selection, while both important mechanisms driving evolutionary change, operate through fundamentally different processes.
 Natural selection favors traits that enhance survival and reproduction, leading to adaptation.
-Conversely, genetic drift is a random process that causes unpredictable fluctuations in allele frequencies, potentially leading to the loss of genetic diversity.
+In real terms, conversely, genetic drift is a random process that causes unpredictable fluctuations in allele frequencies, potentially leading to the loss of genetic diversity.
 Understanding the nuances between these forces is crucial for comprehending the complexities of evolution.

 Natural Selection: Survival of the Fittest